-16.6 Master Site Development Plan Review
+16.6 Master Site Development Plan

-16.6 Mast er Site Development Plan Review 6-1

-16.6.1 General 6-2
+2 General

-16.6.2 Applicability 6-2

-16.6.3 Review Process & Submission Requirements 6-2

-16.6.4 Performance Standards and Approval Criteria 6-3

-16.6.5 Decisions 6-4

-16.6.6 Post-Approval Activities 6-4

-16.6.7 Recreational Land Allocation 6-4

-16.6.8 Development Exaction 6-4

-Master Site Development Plans are intended to show an overall development scheme for a large property so that the Planning Board can ensure that development of large sites, with potential town-wide or regional impacts, proceeds in an orderly sequence with coordinated phasing.
-Master Site Development Plans are to assure adequate provisions are made to protect the public health and safety, taking into account such factors as traffic safety and access; water supply and sewage disposal; management of stormwater, erosion, and sedimentation; protection of the environment; and other criteria as noted below.
+- 3 Master Site Development Plans are intended to show an overall development scheme for a large - 4 property so that the Planning Board can ensure that development of large sites, with potential town-

-16.6.2 Applicability

-- A. A person who has right, title, or interest in a parcel of land shall obtain Master Site Development Plan approval for a site when: - (1).
-The cumulative lot area is one acre or larger, and - (2).
-The site is designed as a cohesive and integral development program consisting of multiple buildings and associated site improvements proposed to be built in phases.

-16.6.3 Review Process & Submission Requirements

-- A. Pre-application and Conference - (1).
-Process

-Before submitting a proposed Master Site Development Plan to the Board, the owner must meet with the Town Planner to discuss the feasibility and conceptual design, including sketch plans, regarding land use, parcel layout, public improvement, and the surrounding existing development and environment.

-- A. Sketch Plan Review - (1).
-Process
+- 5 wide or regional impacts, proceeds in an orderly sequence with coordinated phasing.
+Further, a - 6 master site development plan intends to be a framework for a conceptual, integrated design and - 7 infrastructure plan for the development of a property, in which: - A. The development standards are applied to the land as defined by its perimeter, rather than by the individual lots, tracts and parcels into which the land may be divided; and - B. The standards are applied to the proposed master development boundary rather than to individual lots,tracts and parcels. - Master Site Development Plans are to assure adequate provisions are made to protect the public health - and safety, taking into account such factors as traffic safety and access; water supply and sewage - disposal; management of stormwater, erosion, and sedimentation; protection of the environment; and - other criteria as noted below. - 16 16.6.1 Applicability - A. A person who has right, title, or interest in a parcel of land shall obtain Master Site Development Plan approval for a site when: - 19 (1) The cumulative lot area is one acre or larger, and - 20 (2) The site is designed as a cohesive and integral development program consisting of multiple buildings and associated site improvements proposed to be built in phases. - 22 16.6.2 Review Process & Submission Requirements - 23 A. Pre-application and Conference - 24 (1) Process - Before submitting a proposed Master Site Development Plan to the Board, the owner must meet - with the Town Planner to discuss the feasibility and conceptual design, including sketch plans, - 27 regarding land use, parcel layout, public improvement, and the surrounding existing development - and environment. - 29 B. Sketch Plan Review - 30 (1) Process

-The applicant must prepare and submit, for review and consideration by the Planning Board, a sketch plan and subsequently, for review and possible approval by the Planning Board, a Master Site Development Plan for the mixed-use development of the parcel.
+- The applicant must prepare and submit, for review and consideration by the Planning Board, a sketch plan and subsequently, for review and possible approval by the Planning Board, a Master - 33 Site Development Plan for the development of the parcel(s). - 34 (2) Plan Requirements - A Master Site Development Sketch Plan must include, at a minimum: - 36 (a) Location, type and amount of the uses proposed to be developed on the parcel, including the proposed area, percentage and intensity of each proposed use; - (b) Proposed provisions for utilities, access roads, parking and public and private ways; - (c) Areas proposed to be permanently dedicated for public or private open space or other public purpose; - 41 (d) Proposed phasing of the overall site development, including the general sequence in which related 42 public and private improvements are to be completed, clearly defined on Master Site Development 43 Plan.

-(2).
-Plan Requirements

-A Master Site Development Sketch Plan must include, at a minimum:
+16.6 MASTER SITE DEVELOPMENT PLAN

-- a.
-Location, type and amount of the uses proposed to be developed on the parcel, including the proposed area, percentage and intensity of each proposed use; - b.
-Proposed provisions for utilities, access roads, parking and public and private ways; - c.
-Areas proposed to be permanently dedicated for public or private open space or other public purpose; - d.
-Proposed phasing of the overall site development, including the general sequence in which related public and private improvements are to be completed, clearly defined on Master Site Development Plan. - (3).
-Written Submission Requirements - a.
-A project narrative, describing the nature of the proposed project along with an anticipated timeframes for project phases and overall project buildout. - b.
-In the event the development site is not comprised of a single parcel, the master site development plan must detail the manner in which multiple parcels will be consolidated into a single parcel and subsequently subdivided, if necessary, to facilitate the completion of the plan. - (4).
-Decisions.
+- 44 (3) Written Submission Requirements - (a) A project narrative, describing the nature of the proposed project along with an anticipated timeframes for project phases and overall project buildout. - (b) In the event the development site is not comprised of a single parcel, the master site development plan must detail the manner in which multiple parcels will be consolidated into a single parcel and subsequently subdivided, if necessary, to facilitate the completion of the plan.